sars-cov-2-variants/lineage-proposals/README.md

 Please check duplicate before proposing recombinants.

-Please attach .fasta or .tsv or list of IDs when proposing recombinants so that it can be added to recombinants.tsv
+Please attach .fasta or .tsv or list of IDs, or a 100% accurate GISAID query when proposing recombinants so that it can be added to recombinants.tsv